-Shopping and town centre uses will be supported within the town centres (and expanded town centre at Portishead) which improve the town centre environment and the retail, leisure, and employment offer.
+Shopping and town centre uses will be supported within the town centres which improve the town centre environment and the retail, leisure, and employment offer.
 The removal of town centre uses will only be permitted in accordance with policy CS21.
 Proposals for the regeneration of existing centres such as at Nailsea and Clevedon, or the enhancement of specialist areas such as Hill Road, Clevedon will be encouraged.